 if your dog likes to run free off their lead, then this could be a risk.
 If your dog runs out of site, it gives someone the opportunity to take them while you can’t see.

 it seems there is a new trend of dog thieves marking your home with chalk to let other gang members know to target your house.
 The thought seems to be, that they knock on your door when you are out and if they hear a dog barking, then they mark your house with chalk.
+In fact, marking fences to steal dogs is very common in the UK.
+Make sure you know what markings have been used over the years here to ensure you can spot any markings on your fence!

 Read our blog on House Robbery Markings.